rbisdorff/Digraph3/docSphinx/tutorial.rst

 .. code-block:: pycon
    :name: aliceRankingByChoosing
    :linenos:
-   :caption: Computing a weak ranking by best and last choosing
+   :caption: Computing a weak ranking by bipolar best- and last-choosing

    >>> from transitiveDigraphs import\
                   RankingByChoosingDigraph